To All Awards

 Eligibility

-Open internationally to post-secondary (under-graduate and graduate studies) and high-school students.
-All entries are submitted digitally, in hi-res format.
-Only digital entries are accepted for this competition.
+This competition is open internationally to post-secondary (undergraduate and graduate studies) and high-school students.
+Entries must be submitted digitally in high-resolution format.
+Only digital entries are accepted.

 High-School Students | Are only eligible to apply to the high school categories.